Pierre Pevel: Les Lames du Cardinal (The Cardinal's Blades)

 The "Lames du Cardinal" are a group of mousquetares and agents working for Cardinal de Richelieu, the prime minister of French king Louis XIII.
 Disbanded after the disastrous failure of the Siege of La Rochelle (a divergence from history in which the siege was successful), the Blades are reassembled by the Cardinal to track down the missing son of a Spanish noble just as the French and Spanish are conducting secret peace negotiations as the Thirty Years' War in the Holy Roman Empire is growing to include foreign powers.
 Meanwhile, a secret organisation of dragon-sorcerers are planning to expand their ever-growing power into France and will soon come across the path of their old enemies, the Cardinal's Blades.

 Pevel's historical accuracy is joined to an existing supernatural threat with the presence of dragons.
 They once ruled the world under the leadership of powerful entities called the Ancestral Dragons, who the current dragons are descended from and whom they worship as deities.
-The souls of these ancient dragons are contained in Soul Stones which the dragons use to bind their humans followers to them, which insures their complete alliegance and a new power source for the Ancestral Dragon.
+The souls of these ancient dragons are contained in Soul Stones which the dragons use to bind their humans followers to them, which insures their complete allegiance and a new power source for the Ancestral Dragon.
 An ancient organization called the Dark Claw (Griffe Noire) is attempting to reestablish draconic hegemony over the world by using magic to make dragons assume human form.
 Each power in the world have a draconic lodge of humans led by a dragon and bound to the spirit of an Ancestral Dragon.
 France is one of the only countries that has not been invaded by dragons due to the protection of a Church order, the Sisters of Saint-George.